-Mineral Resources Limited (ASX: MIN) ("MRL"), are pleased to announce results of recent resampling, infill and resource definition RC drilling at the Wodgina Lithium Project carried out between September 2016 and March 2017.
+Mineral Resources Limited (ASX: MIN) ("MRL"), is pleased to announce results of recent re-sampling and infill drilling at the Wodgina Lithium Project carried out between September 2016 and April 2017.

-Widenbar and Associates Pty Ltd ("Widenbar") has reviewed the updated data and produced a new Mineral Resource Estimate as at 21 March 2017.
-The inferred mineralisation in the "Cassiterite North East" area which was identified and reported on in early March 2017, has been further extended with new drilling results from 104 holes.
-This has added an extra 36Mt to the previously reported 65Mt resource (refer to MIN ASX announcement dated 17/3/17).
-The total indicated and inferred Pegmatite Mineral Resource at Wodgina is now 101 Mt at 1.29% Li2O.
+Widenbar and Associates Pty Ltd ("Widenbar") has reviewed the updated data as at 21 April 2017 and produced a new Mineral Resource Estimate.
+The Inferred mineralisation in the "Cassiterite North East" area which was identified and reported on during March 2017, has been further extended with new assay results from an additional 29 holes.
+This has added an extra 19.8 Mt to the previously reported 101 Mt Resource at 1.29% Li2O (refer to MIN ASX announcement dated 21/3/17).
+The total Indicated and Inferred Pegmatite Mineral Resource at Wodgina is now 120.8 Mt at 1.28% Li2O.